Munetsi joins French club Reims from Pirates | Goal.com

 "I came here as a young boy but now I leave as a man.
 I would also like to thank the coaches, my teammates and most importantly the fans of this wonderful club for all the love and support they’ve shown me.

-The 22-year-old had joined Pirates from FC Cape Town in 20166, but the Soweto giants loaned him out to Baroka FC to gain experience and grow as a player.
+The 22-year-old joined Pirates from FC Cape Town in 2016, but the Soweto giants loaned him out to Baroka FC to gain experience and grow as a player.

 He then returned to the club after a series of impressive performances at Baroka, and he featured 24 times for the Buccaneers this past season.

-Munetsi had a love-hate relationship with the club supporters this past season, but he never took his eyes off the ball as coach Micho Sredojevic continued to show faith in him.
+Munetsi had a love-hate relationship with the club's supporters this past season, but he never took his eyes off the ball as coach Micho Sredojevic continued to show faith in him.

-He is Pirates' third player to move to France in recent years as he follows in the footsteps of Kermit Erasmus, who left the club for Stade Rennes as well as Lyle Foster, who joined Monaco at the start of 2019.
+He is Pirates' third player to move to France in recent years, following in the footsteps of Kermit Erasmus, who left the club for Stade Rennes as well as Lyle Foster, who joined Monaco at the start of 2019.